 Will there be increased interest in Irish passports among potentially eligible passport holders in the UK?
 If so, will this cause delays in renewal times for existing passport holders?

 Most applicants for Irish passports are in fact renewing previously issued ones.
 These represent the vast majority of all applications and they involve less passport entitlement checking under the Passports Act, 2008.
+Furthermore new online passport adult renewals means they can avail of this faster option.
 Therefore, the decision by the UK to leave the European Union should not have a significant impact on turnaround times for Irish citizens renewing their existing passports.

-The decision by the UK to leave the European Union does not mean that the UK has now left the EU – an exit process is expected to get underway in due course and is expected to take at least two years, during which time UK passport holders retain all rights which they currently enjoy as citizens of the EU.
+The decision by the UK to leave the European Union does not mean that the UK has now left the EU – the exit process is expected to take at least two years, during which time UK passport holders retain all rights which they currently enjoy as citizens of the EU.
 Therefore, as there is no urgent need for UK passport holders to look into applying for a passport from another EU member state, it is hoped there will not be any significant impact on turnaround times for Irish citizens renewing their existing passports.
 Nonetheless, due to current high demand worldwide for a variety of reasons, the Passport Office strongly advises all applicants in the UK to check the validity of their current Irish passports (if renewing) at least three months ahead of travel and to apply for renewal of a passport at least seven weeks in advance of travel.